Practical information for international students

 VUC credit and degree system

-Volda University College uses the ECTS credit system.
+Volda University College uses the European ECTS credit system.
 The number of credits indicate the nominal length of study and the workload.

 Credits are awarded only when the course has been completed and the student has passed all required examinations.